Hanoosh/memreas-transcoder-public/README.md

 https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-16-04
 ```

-//next create a local.php for your db connection - for auto-scaling MySQL should be a separate server
+Next create a local.php for your db connection - for auto-scaling MySQL should be a separate server
 ```
 <?php
 /**